Mastering Google Ads: A Beginner's Roadmap (2026 Guide)

 Phase 3 Build Your First Search Campaign

-Your first goal isn’t perfection.
-It’s **launch → learn → improve**.
+Your first goal is not perfection.
+It is launch → learn → improve.

 Step-by-step (simplified)